 For software programmers and coding projects, there is GitHub.
 GitHub offers project management features specifically designed for collaboration with people who manage code.
 Their features include issue tracking, collaborative code review, team management with different levels of access (read, read-write, and admin), syntax highlighting, and access to their public repositories.

-For businesses that need team organization and permission administration, you can choose organizational plans starting from $25 per month for ten private repositories to $200 per month for 125 private repositories.
+For businesses that need team organization and permission administration, you can choose organizational plans.
+They start at $25 per month for ten private repositories to $200 per month for 125 private repositories.
 For those who want a GitHub environment on your own server, you will need an enterprise plan that starts at $2,500 per year.

 Zapier offers GitHub integrations so that you can automate tasks between GitHub and other project management tools, your CRM, and other business applications.
 GitHub has a mobile-optimized browser interface so you can access repositories, issues, pull requests, blogs, and more without having to download an app.